CVE-2026-32361: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in Marketing Fire Editorial Calendar

 Technical Summary

-This vulnerability in Marketing Fire Editorial Calendar (up to version 3.9.0) is a DOM-based cross-site scripting (XSS) flaw caused by improper neutralization of input during web page generation.
-An attacker with low privileges and requiring user interaction could exploit this to execute arbitrary scripts in the context of the affected web application.
-The CVSS 3.1 base score is 6.5, reflecting network attack vector, low attack complexity, required privileges, user interaction, and partial impact on confidentiality, integrity, and availability.
+The Marketing Fire Editorial Calendar plugin versions up to 3.9.0 suffer from a DOM-based Cross-site Scripting vulnerability due to improper input neutralization during web page generation.
+This vulnerability (CVE-2026-32361) enables an attacker with low privileges and requiring user interaction to execute scripts that can impact confidentiality, integrity, and availability of the affected system.
+The CVSS v3.1 base score is 6.5, reflecting a medium severity level with network attack vector, low attack complexity, and partial impact on confidentiality, integrity, and availability.
+No patch or vendor advisory is currently provided, and the product is not a cloud service.

 Potential Impact

-Successful exploitation could allow an attacker to execute arbitrary scripts in the victim's browser, potentially leading to limited disclosure of information, modification of data, or disruption of service within the context of the Editorial Calendar plugin.
-The impact is rated medium based on the CVSS score and the requirement for user interaction and privileges.
+Successful exploitation of this vulnerability could allow an attacker to execute arbitrary scripts in the context of the affected application, potentially leading to partial disclosure of information, modification of data, or disruption of service.
+The attack requires user interaction and low privileges, limiting the ease of exploitation.
+There are no known exploits in the wild at this time.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, users should exercise caution with untrusted input and consider restricting access to the plugin or disabling it if feasible.
-Monitor vendor channels for updates regarding patches or official mitigations.
+Until an official fix is available, users should exercise caution with untrusted input and consider applying any available temporary mitigations recommended by the vendor.
+Monitor vendor channels for updates regarding patches or official workarounds.

 CVE-2026-32361: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in Marketing Fire Editorial Calendar